-All graduate degrees, including the thesis/dissertation, must be completed within six (6) calendar years from the date the first course(s) carrying graduate degree credits applicable to the student's program is (are) begun.
+All master's degrees, including the thesis, must be completed within six (6) calendar years from the date of the first course(s) carrying graduate degree credits applicable to the student's degree program.
+Doctoral degrees, including the dissertation and transfer credits, must be completed within eight calendar years from the date of enrollment in the first course(s) carrying graduate degree credits applicable to the student's program.